GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/timeliness-currency-report.md

 In the **Products** table, Timeliness is calculated by an algorithm that works as follows.

-1. Calculate the age of the latest published data by finding the difference between the latest scene's acquisition date and the calendar time.
+1. Find the age of the latest published data (in hours).
+This is calculated from the difference between the latest scene's acquisition date and the calendar time.
-1. If the age is within the threshold of a specified business rule, then the timeliness is 100% for this day.
-If not, then it is 0%.
+    $$
+    age = acquisition\_date - calendar\_time
+    $$
+1. Each product has a 'business rule' that defines the maximum threshold for this age.
+For instance, a product may have a business rule of '&lt;= 16 days'.
+This means that if the age is more than 16 days, then the data is overdue.
+We run this check every day and if the age is within the threshold, we assign 100% Timeliness for that day; whereas, if the age is above the threshold, we assign 0% for that day.
-1. The Timeliness of multiple days are averaged across a financial year and across a financial quarter.
+1. The Timeliness values of a span of multiple days are averaged to find the Timeliness for a the financial year and the Timeliness for a financial quarter.

-In the **Additional products** table, Timeliness is calculated from the number of days that the product has been overdue throughout the entire financial year.
-It uses the following formula.
+In the **Additional products** table, Timeliness is calculated based on the number of days that the product has been overdue throughout the entire financial year.
+Our staff manually record the number of days  that it has been overdue.
+It uses the following algorithm.

 $$
 100 - (\frac{d}{365.25} \times 100)